President and Executive Director, Earth Innovation Institute

-Eric is an economist with a Masters Degree in Public Policy from the University of California-Berkeley.
+Eric is an economist with a Masters Degree in Public Policy from the University of California at Berkeley.
 He currently manages Moody’s California Local Government Ratings, where his team assigns and monitors ratings for California’s highest profile local governments.

 Reynaldo holds a Ph.D. in Agronomy from the University of São Paulo.
-He also held post-doctoral positions at the University of California-Davis and the University of Washington.
+He also held post-doctoral positions at the University of California at Davis and the University of Washington.
 He is currently a professor at the University of São Paulo, and Scientific Advisor to the National Council for Scientific and Technological Development.

 Associate Professor of Law, University of Colorado